Beloin/SwarmEngine/README.md

 Other example are the Bee Swarm.
 Bees are separated in three classes: Employed, Scout Bees and the Onlooker.
 Scout Bees looks for fresh food sources, when found, they mark the source with a fitness quotient.
-If the employed bees find the marked food source with the quotient and the quotient are higher it is marked for further processing.
+If the employed bees find the marked food source and the quotient are higher than the last ones, it is marked for further processing.
 The employed bees update its database with newer and better food.
 Lastly the Onlooker bees filter for the best food sources.